Ricky-Stevens/eng-rubrics/README.md

 Every rubric follows the same format:

-- **Page 1:** Interview format, timing, and 5 structured questions with evaluation criteria
+- **Page 1:** 5 competency areas with evaluation criteria and behavioural anchors
-- **Page 2:** Scoring rubric with behavioural anchors (1–5 scale) and pass threshold
+- **Page 2:** Scoring rubric with seniority thresholds (1–5 scale)

+Rubrics define *what* to assess, not *how* to ask.
+Interviewers choose their own questions using the STAR method.

 ---